VegaL101/Setting-up-a-basic-home-lab/README.md

 ![virtualbox menu](https://github.com/user-attachments/assets/cbe41dc7-3f33-4570-b570-b63cc8b8829d)

 Then, the screen below will pop up.
 Here, you can name your virtual machine and select the ISO image you want to use for that VM.
+Make sure you click "skip unattended installation".
 Once you are done with that you can proceed and click "next".

 ![vm creator](https://github.com/user-attachments/assets/3e8aa435-d0b0-400a-9a3e-37543320e72e)